SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

     }
 }
 ```
-or to allow any member account from the organization let us just tack the "*" wild card in Aws account ID
+or to allow any member account from the organization let us just tack the "*" in the Resource value.

 ```json